sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 # Development Guide
-This article explains and defines the various classes //@mayank to complete//
+This article explains the various classes alongwith their methods and the available attributes.

 ## APIClient
 ---
-Class refers to the API client which is used as the interface between the user querying the Quartic AI Platform, and him using the SDK for his use cases // this needs to rephrased @mayank//
+Class refers to the API client which is used as the interface between the user querying the Quartic AI Platform and the use case.

 The available methods are as follows:

 ### init
 This class has the following parameters for initialization:

-- **host (required)**: Refers to the host the user connects to for making API calls
+- **host (mandatory)**: Refers to the host the user connects to for making API calls.
-- **username (not required)**: Required for Basic Authentication
+- **username (optional)**: Required for Basic Authentication.
-- **password (not required)**: Required for Basic Authentication
+- **password (optional)**: Required for Basic Authentication.
-- **oauth_token (not required)**: Required for OAuth2.0 Authentication
+- **oauth_token (optional)**: Required for OAuth2.0 Authentication.
-- **verify_ssl(not required)**: Required when the host needs to be verified for SSL
+- **verify_ssl (optional)**: Required when the host needs to be verified for SSL.

 An example of usage is as follows:
 ```